dwil363/Scripts_Week3/README.md

 For instance, to search for the string `five` in the file `test.txt`, we could use

 `grep five test.txt`
+grep []- can put a range of numbers looking for specifically

 Take a look at the output.
 Note that the _entire_ line containing five is returned and not just the string itself.